-Paulding County School District

-Technology Acceptable Use and Internet Safety Agreement - User Access the policy is unethical and may co onstitute a criminal offense.
-Should I commit any viol ppropriate legal action may be taken.
-Student Name (Please print) Student Signature (If presently in grade 6 or higher) Date I understand that Internet content f but on a global network, it is impo hnology Acceptable Use and Internet Safety Policy.
-As iltering and blocking applications will be in place to ressible to guarantee the restriction of all access to webses, damages, and/or costs incurred by the Paulding Costrict's technology resources. strict access to sites containing inappropriaties with inappropriate content.
-I also agree ate materials, ee to be held Parent or Guardian's Name (Please print) Parent or Guardian Signature Date the policy is unethical and may co bide by the Technology Acceptable Use and Internet S onstitute a criminal offense.
-Should I commit any viol appropriate legal action may be taken.
-I further agree to sources use. ation, my access privileges may be termin nated, school Employee Name (Please print) Employee Signature Date
+Paulding County School District Technology Acceptable Use and Internet Safety Agreement - User Access any violation of the policy is unet nide by the Technology Acceptable Use and Int hical and may constitute a criminal offense. ol system disciplinary action and/or appropriat Should I commit any violation, my privileges may be terminated, seno or system disciplinary action and/or appropriat e legal action may be taken.
+Student Name (Please print) Student Signature (If presently in grade 6 or higher) Date mentioned student, I understand th sites containing inappropriate mate websites with inappropriate content anology Acceptable Use and Internet Safety Potat Internet content filtering and blocking applerials, but on a global network, it is impossible int.
+I also agree to be held financially responsible chool District as a result of the above-mention ications will be in place to restrict accept to guarantee the restriction of all acceptible for any losses, damages, and/or cess to cess to r costs Parent or Guardian's Name (Please print) Parent or Guardian Signature Date any violation of the policy is unet privileges may be terminated, school oide by the Technology Acceptable Use and Int thical and may constitute a criminal offense. ol system disciplinary action and/or appropriate licy in supervising student Internet and technol Should I commit any violation, my legal action may be taken.
+I further ag access Employee Name (Please print) Employee Signature Date